-For the claims provision, there has been considerable disruption to Public hospital claims reporting patterns over 2021 due to the ongoing impacts of COVID-19 and the HSE cyber attack.
-These events have increased uncertainty over claims development for Public hospitals at 31 December 2021.
+For the claims provision, there has been ongoing disruption to Public hospital claims reporting patterns over 2022 due to the ongoing impacts of COVID-19.
+While there is less uncertainty over claims development for Public hospitals at 31 December 2022 than there was at 31 December 2021, the level of uncertainty remains elevated.
 For other hospital claim types, there has been no change to the material assumption that the claims development patterns seen in the past will be appropriate for the future.
 The claims provision assumptions have been reviewed and updated to reflect the current level of uncertainty.